Budget & Finance

 Legal Documents, including Admin.
 Records

-The proposed determination regarding the applicability of the MWD Act Section 124.5 tax limit is supported by the information found here.
+The determination regarding the applicability of the MWD Act Section 124.5 tax limit is supported by the information found here.

 Financial Reports and Documents may be found here.